SwissTPH/pyfhirsdc/README.md

 each set of subline is joined to the parent with an AND only the first line may not have expression but then it must have '{{cql}}' in it in order to triger the conversion to library

+the type of the subline should be '{{cql}}'

 ##### initialExpression (optionnal)

 fhirpath/CQL code that will be executed by the api with the $populate opearation

 When writing the CQL please note:

-- all objservations (i.e. questions mapped to Observation) can be access via their label or id
+- all observations (i.e. questions mapped to Observation) can be access via their label or id
-- if an Observation was assessed but not found it will return "No" ('no' coding from the custom codingsystem)
-  - if an observation returns a boolean, it would be transformed to "Yes" (true) and "No" (false)
-  - if an Observation returns a coding that it could take all possible value from the valueset + "No"
-  - if an Observation returns a integer/quantity it could returns integer/quantity + "No" (coding)
-- if an observation returns a coding and you want to insure it not could list the possible coding

 Cql identifier (label) must only use ascii